A general partnership in Poland (SJ)

-At the same time, there must be attached the proof of payment of court fee and the fee for entry in the Court and Economic Monitor, in amount of PLN 500.
+At the same time, there must be attached the proof of payment of the court fee and the fee for entry in the Court and Economic Monitor, in the amount of PLN 500.

 Along with the application form, documentation mentioned above and proof of paid taxes, there must be also provided the agreement of the partnership (articles of association).

 which is formed at the moment of entry into the Register of Entrepreneurs of the National Court Register.